 The Time Has Arrived.

-The Emporium Hotel will host the first Urban Living Auction Event of 2013 this Sunday from 10:30am.
-We here at Ray White Paddington are excited to be representing a multitude of exceptional properties for your consideration and highly recommend your attendance if you have an interest in the local market.
+The Emporium Hotel will be hosting our Urban Living Auction Events of 2013.
+We here at Ray White Paddington are excited to represent a multitude of exceptional properties for your consideration and highly recommend your attendance if you have an interest in the local market.
 With an aromatic array of cafes and restaurants within the

 Emporium complex, you have the perfect excuse to wander in, have breaky and get yourself ready for a day of auctioneering theatrics and sales success stories.

 The Urban Living Auction Events for this year are:

 Sunday 28th July 2013 – 10.30am

 Emporium Hotel, 1000 Ann Street, Fortitude Valley.

 It’s time you spoke to our Business Development Officer, Brooke Rowley.

 Positive, energetic and committed to providing her own brand of friendly, reliable and professional